br-imen/sellandbuy/README.md

 10- enhance product's photo display

-11- the footer in html sticks in buttom
+11- the footer in html to be stick in buttom

 12- improve  ux/ui of web application.

 13- a Mobile app.

-14- fixes to do : delete images from media after deleting the product from database
+14- fixes to do : delete images from media folder after deleting the product from database

 <a name="documentation"></a>